JustinBeckwith/justinbeckwith.github.io/_posts/2015-05-29-dependency-management-go.md

 After copying a library into your tree, instead of this:

+{% highlight go %}
-<pre><code class="language-go">import "github.com/JustinBeckwith/go-yelp/yelp"
+import "github.com/JustinBeckwith/go-yelp/yelp"
 ...
-client := yelp.New(options)</code></pre>
+client := yelp.New(options)
+{% endhighlight %}

 you would do this:

+{% highlight go %}
-<pre><code class="language-go">import "yourtree/third_party/github.com/JustinBeckwith/go-yelp/yelp"
+import "yourtree/third_party/github.com/JustinBeckwith/go-yelp/yelp"
 ...
-client := yelp.New(options)</code></pre>.
+client := yelp.New(options)
+{% endhighlight %}

 #### GOPATH rewriting

 Vendoring and import rewriting provide our repeatable builds.
 But what about isolation?
 If project (x) relies on go-yelp#v1.0, project (y) should be able to rely on go-yelp#v2.0.
 They should be isolated.
 If you follow [How to write go code](https://golang.org/doc/code.html), you're led down a path of a single workspace, which is driven by `$GOPATH`. `$GOPATH` is where libraries installed via `go get` will be installed.
 It controls where your own binaries are generated.
 It's generally the defining variable for the root of your workspace.
 If you try to run multiple projects out of the same directory - it completely blows up `isolation`.
 If you want to be able to reference different versions of the same dependency, you need to change the $GOPATH variable for each current project.
 The act of changing the $GOPATH environment variable when switching projects is "GOPATH rewriting".

 ## Package managers & tools